oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Choose Java Version

    Next, you will be asked what version of Java to use.
-Select **17** from the list of options.
-Technically you could use an earlier version of Java with Spring Boot 2.7.x, however the lab instructions assume you are using Java 17, so it is better to choose that to avoid issues during this lab.
-Note that Spring Boot 3.0 requires Java 17 as the minimum level.
+Select **21** from the list of options.

    ![Specify Java version](images/obaas-spring-init-7.png " ")